pShrut/Shruti-Mule-Playground/README.md

 ## Introduction
 This is my first mulesoft project after I completed MuleSoft developer training.
-I can be reached at : <EMAIL_ADDRESS>
+I can be reached at : <pshruti004@gmail.com>

 Details of endpoints and how to call them call be found in API RAMP file at : Shruti-Mule-Playground raml ..<Create link>